yortus/require-self/README.md

 ### Solution B: Add a self-referencing module to the `node_modules` folder
 A straight-forward solution is to add a file called `foobar.js` inside `foobar`'s `node_modules` subdirectory.
 This file simply contains `module.exports = require('..');`.

 You could automate this step using a simple `echo ... ` command in an npm script, but that won't work cross-platform.
-Another way is to call a node module from an npm script, that let that do the job reliably.
+Another way is to put the equivalent of the `echo...` command into a reliable cross-platform node source file, and call that from an npm script.

 Solution B is precisely what `require-self` provides.